 1 teaspoon salt

-2 cups (10 ounces) tapioca flour or sour cassava flour
+10 ounces tapioca flour or sour cassava flour (about 2 cups)

 Standing mixer with paddle attachment (or mixing bowl and elbow grease)

-1. Boil the Milk and Oil: Combine the milk, oil, and salt in the saucepan, and whisking occasionally, bring it to a gentle boil over medium heat.
+- Boil the milk and oil: Place the milk, oil, and salt in a medium saucepan and bring to a gentle boil over medium heat, stirring occasionally.
 Remove from heat as soon as you see big bubbles coming through the milk.

-2. Add the Tapioca Flour: Add all of the tapioca flour to the saucepan and stir until you see no more dry tapioca flour.
+- Add the tapioca flour: Add all of the tapioca flour and stir with a wooden spoon until you see no more dry tapioca flour.
 The dough will be grainy and gelatinous at this point.

-3. Cool the Dough: Transfer the dough to the bowl of a standing mixer fitted with a paddle attachment.
-(Alternatively, you can do the next few steps by hand.
+- Cool the dough: Transfer the dough to the bowl of a standing mixer fitted with a paddle attachment.
+(Alternatively, you can finish the dough by hand.
 Be prepared for a work-out.)
 Beat the dough for a few minutes at medium speed until it smooths out and has cooled enough that you can hold your finger against the dough for several seconds.
+There may be an oily slick that is not fully incorporated.

-4. Beat in the Eggs: Whisk the eggs together in a small bowl.
-With the mixer on medium, beat the eggs into the dough in two additions.
-Wait until the first addition has been fully incorporated into the dough before adding the second.
+- Beat in the eggs: With the mixer on medium speed, beat the eggs into the dough one at a time, waiting until the first egg is fully incorporated before adding the second.
 Scrape down the sides of the bowl as needed.

-5. Beat in the Cheese: With the mixer on medium, beat in the cheese until fully incorporated.
-The resulting dough will be very sticky, stretchy, and soft with a consistency between cake batter and cooke dough.
+- Beat in the cheese: Beat in the cheese on medium speed until fully incorporated.
+The resulting dough will be very sticky, stretchy, and soft with a consistency between cake batter and cookie dough.
+It will not be completely smooth.

-Finding Tapioca Flour: Sour cassava flour or sour tapioca flour can be tricky to find in the United States.
+- Tapioca flour: Sour cassava flour or sour tapioca flour can be tricky to find in the United States.
 Look for it at Latin American markets.
 Plain tapioca flour lacks the slight sour, fermented flavor, but makes a fine substitute.
 You can find plain tapioca flour from Bob's Red Mill at most natural foods stores.